jlapaijmans/Consensify/README.md

 Andrea Manica recoded consensify in C++, and also expanded the custom input options.
 In addition to `-min` minimum covierage and `-max` maximum coverage, we now also have `-n_matches` specifying how many bases need to match for acccepting abase and `-n_random_reads` the number of reads are randomly sampled from the read stack.
 The manual below is updated to reflect the new version.

 ## Introduction
 Consensify is a method for generating a consensus pseudohaploid genome sequence with greatly reduced error rates compared to standard pseudohaploidisation.
 The method is described in full and tested in the associated publication (Barlow et al. 2018).
-Briefly, for each position of the reference genome, three bases are selected from the read stack at random.
-If two or three out of three reads agree, then that base is retained.
-If only two reads are present, but they agree, then that base is also retained.
-In either case, if no two reads agree, then an N is entered for that position.
-If coverage is < 2, or above a maximum depth specified by the user, then an N is entered for that position.
+Briefly, in the C version of the method the user specifies `min`, `-max`, `-n_matches`, `-n_random_reads`.
+If a position has less than `min` or more than `max` coverage, the position is called as an N. If a position passes the coverage filters, `-n_random_reads` are sampled.
+If at least `-n_matches` of bases match, that position is called.
+If no bases (or not enough bases) match, the position is called as N.

 An example is shown below.
 The table summarises a read stack by the number of bases observed in columns (totA, totC, totG, totT) at each position of the reference genome (represented by sequential rows).
-The Consensify sequence for this read stack would be TGNAC.

     totA	totC	totG	totT
     0	0	1	2